How Traders Can Take Advantage of Volatile Markets

 3. Watch for breakouts from consolidations

-As long as the stock remains within that range, the trader does nothing.
-However, if the price breaks out to the upside, the trader will look to buy the stock immediately in hopes that the breakout signals the beginning of a new up-leg for the stock.
+As long as a stock remains within that range, the breakout trader does nothing.
+However, if the price breaks through the resistance level, the trader will look to buy immediately in hopes that the breakout signals the beginning of a new sustained move upward.

-Traders crave price movement as it offers them the potential opportunity to make bigger profits.
-But at times, price movement can accelerate beyond what they’re used to.
+Traders crave price movement because of the potential opportunity to make bigger profits.
+But there’s always a risk prices will move more quickly than they’re used to.

 If you’re not sure where the markets are heading, just sitting on the sidelines isn’t a bad idea.
-Periods of heightened volatility come and go and—more often than not—are short-lived, so sometimes, the best trade to make may be no trade at all.
+Periods of heightened volatility come and go and tend to be short-lived.
+Sometimes, the best trade to make may be no trade at all.